EnergyInnovation/eps-docs/docs/models/eu.md

 <p><a href="https://github.com/EnergyInnovation/eps-eu/archive/4.0.2.zip" class="btn">Download the European Union Energy Policy Simulator</a></p>

 ## Acknowledgement of Contributors and Reviewers
-We acknowledge the following organizations who helped adapt the Energy Policy Simulator for the European Union.
-Organizations are listed alphabetically.
+We acknowledge the following organizations who helped develop the business-as-usual baseline of the EU Energy Policy Simulator.

-* Agora Energiewende
 * Artelys
 * TEP

-Additionally, we acknowledge the work of the following Energy Innovation staff who contributed significantly to the development of the EU model (alphabetically):
+Additionally, we acknowledge the work of the following Energy Innovation staff who contributed significantly to the development of the EU model:

 * Rachel Goldstein
 * Megan Mahajan